Peter-AK/Peter-AK.github.io/_posts/2020-05-10-Brining_a_gun_to_a_guard_fight.md

   	</tr>
   	<tr>
     	<td colspan="2">
-    		Level 4 question from the Google foobar challenge.
+    		Level 4 question from the Google foobar challenge (one of my favorite questions from the challenge).
 How many ways can you hit a guard with a laser without hitting your-self? {Python}
 		</td>
   	</tr>
 </table>

 <table>
   	<tr>
     	<td colspan="2" style="background-color:#eaeaea">